 You've got to be fairly friendly and outgoing

 When it comes to being more friendly and social, part of that involves doing certain behaviors (starting conversations with people, inviting others into the group), but it's also about having a disposition that leans in that direction.
 To some degree you'll need to be the kind of person who generally likes lots of other people and enjoys talking to them.
 If you find yourself somewhere where you don't know many people, you've got to be comfortable chatting to and trying to get to know them.
 Again, you don't need to be the most friendly, outgoing person who's ever lived, but at the same time you can't keep to yourself too much or be super choosy about who you want to associate with either.

 This is one more reason why having a ton of friends isn't for everyone.
 Another thing is that you actually have to like all the people you're making friends with.
 This isn't really a process you can do soullessly and mechanically, because you think collecting a bunch of friends will give you some payoff.
 You can maybe accumulate a bunch of people's contact information that way, but most of the relationships won't go anywhere beyond that.

 Be involved in multiple activities where you can meet a lot of people

 To make a ton of friends you need to meet a lot of people.
-In my experience, the people with a lot of friends are involved in, or have been involved in, all kinds of activities, each of which involves spending time with a large group.
-They'll get to know many of the people they meet there, and pick up a bunch of new friends from each thing they do.
+In my experience, the people with a lot of friends are involved in all kinds of activities which require spending time with a large group.
+They'll get to know many of the people they meet there, and pick up a bunch of new friends from each one.
 Over time it really adds up, especially since once they've gotten to know someone from, say, the camp they worked at one summer, they can then also potentially meet all of that friend's friends.
 Again, more sociable people naturally gravitate to doing this kind of stuff: